Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 **Note:** The URL prefix **must** end with a trailing `/`, or an `ArgumentException` will be thrown.

-Also, always `await` this call—if not, the server will start and immediately exit.
+Also, always `await` this call, if not, the server will start and immediately exit.